 - 1/4 cup tomato paste

-- 1/2 tsp red pepper flakes (adds a slight kick - if you're spice sensitive, feel free to omit)
+- 1/2 teaspoon red pepper flakes (adds a slight kick – if you’re spice sensitive, feel free to omit)

 - Salt and pepper